notification-system/docs/frontend-initial-spec.md

 * Different components can access any repository they care about
 * Multiple components that need the same repository will retrieve the same one from the active pool
 * Repositories will listen to changes and update the cache with just the updates (most of the time) and broadcast the new cache to the requesting components.
-* Repositories will sync all the data after any reconnects to the notification broken or when the relevant service is restarted.
+* Repositories will sync all the data after any reconnects to the notification Mqtt broker or when the relevant service is restarted.
 * Repositories have a pattern where data refresh/sync only occurs after a relevant service is reconnected.
 * Pattern to check for memory leaks for repository that are not released properly.